Blaine Robison, M.A.

 18 Then the Judean authorities answered and said to him, What sign do you show to us, because you do these things?

 What: Grk. tís, interrogative pronoun indicating interest in establishing something definite; who, which, what, why. sign: Grk. sēmeion.
-See the note on verse 11 above.
-The mention of "sign" may reflect Jewish humor, because Yeshua had already performed a sign that they did not witness. do you show: Grk. deiknuō, show, so as to be observed by another. to us: pl. of Grk. of egō, pronoun of the first person. because: Grk. hoti, conj., indicating causality with an inferential aspect; for, because, inasmuch as. you do: Grk. poieō.
-See the note on verse 5 above. these things: pl. of Grk. toũto, neut. demonstrative pronoun.
+See verse 11 above.
+The mention of "sign" may reflect Jewish humor, because Yeshua had already performed a sign that they did not witness. do you show: Grk. deiknuō, pres., show, so as to be observed by another. to us: Grk. hēmeis, pl. pronoun of the first person. because: Grk. hoti, conj., indicating causality with an inferential aspect; for, because, inasmuch as. you do: Grk. poieō.
+See verse 5 above. these things: pl. of Grk. toũto, neut. demonstrative pronoun.
 Yeshua's actions challenged the authority of the chief priests who allowed the commercial activity.
 The demand for a sign was clearly a diversionary tactic.
 Everyone knew the priests were carrying on unlawful activity and Yeshua's actions would be popular with the public.

 19 Yeshua answered and said to them, "Destroy this temple, and in three days I will raise it.